upkie/vulp/README.md

 > I have a Bullet simulation where the robot balances fine, but the agent repeatedly warns it "Skipped X clock cycles".
 What could be causing this?

 This happens when your CPU is not powerful enough to run the simulator in real-time along with your agent and spine.
 You can call [`Spine::simulate`](https://tasts-robots.org/doc/vulp/classvulp_1_1spine_1_1Spine.html#a886ef5562b33f365d86e77465dd86204) with ``nb_substeps = 1`` instead of ``Spine::run``, which will result in the correct simulation time from the agent's point of view but make the simulation slower than real-time from your point of view.

+> I'm running a pi3hat spine, why are my timings more erratic than the ones plotted above?

+Make sure you configure CPU isolation and set the scaling governor to ``performance`` for real-time performance on a Raspberry Pi.

 ### Design choices